lino-framework/book/docs/specs/ledger.rst

     .. attribute:: dc

-        The primary booking direction (checked means Credit, unchecked Debit).
+        The primary booking direction.
+Voucher items in this direction increase the total amount of the voucher.

-        In a journal of *sales invoices* this should be *Debit* (checked), because a positive invoice total should be *debited* from the customer's account.
+        In a journal of *sales invoices* this should be *Credit* because a positive invoice item should *credit* the turnover account (and hence their sum will *debit* the *customers receivable* account).

-        In a journal of *purchase invoices* this should be *Credit* (not checked), because a positive invoice total should be *credited* to the supplier's account.
+        In a journal of *purchase invoices* this should be *Debit* because a positive invoice item should *debit* the cost account (and hence their sum will *credit* the *suppliers payable* account).

-        In a journal of *bank statements* this should be *Debit* (checked), because a positive balance change should be *debited* from the bank's general account.
+        In a journal of *bank statements* this should be *Credit* because a crediting item (income) should increase the balance of the bank account while a debiting item (expense) should decrease it.

-        In a journal of *payment orders* this should be *Credit* (not checked), because a positive total means an "expense" and should be *credited* from the journal's general account.
+        In a journal of *payment orders* this should be *Debit* because a positive total means an expense to be *debited* from the *pending payment orders* account (see :class:`CommonAccounts`).

-        In all financial vouchers, the amount of every item increases the total if its direction is opposite of the primary direction.
+        In a journal of *paychecks* this should be *Debit* because a positive paycheck item should *debit* the wages account (and hence their sum will *credit* the *employees payable* account).

     .. attribute:: auto_check_clearings